-The $\overline{AE}$ flag of a FIFO is synchronized to the port clock that reads data from its array.
-The $\overline{AE}$ state is defined by the contents of register X1 for $\overline{AEB}$ and register X2 for $\overline{AEA}$ .
+The almost-empty flag of a FIFO is synchronized to the port clock that reads data from its array.
+The almost-empty state is defined by the contents of register X1 for $\overline{AEB}$ and register X2 for $\overline{AEA}$ .
 These registers are loaded with preset values during a FIFO reset or programmed from port A (see almost-empty flag and almost-full flag offset programming).
-An $\overline{AE}$ flag is low when its FIFO contains X or fewer words and is high when its FIFO contains (X + 1) or more words.
-A data word present in the FIFO output register has been read from memory.
+A FIFO is almost empty when it contains X or fewer words in memory and is no longer almost empty when it contains (X + 1) or more words.
+Note that a data word present in the FIFO output register has been read from memory.

-Two low-to-high transitions of the $\overline{AE}$ flag synchronizing clock are required after a FIFO write for its $\overline{AE}$ flag to reflect the new level of fill; therefore, the $\overline{AE}$ flag of a FIFO containing (X + 1) or more words remains low if two cycles of its synchronizing clock have not elapsed since the write that filled the memory to the (X + 1) level.
-An $\overline{AE}$ flag is set high by the second low-to-high transition of its synchronizing clock after the FIFO write that fills memory to the (X + 1) level.
-A low-to-high transition of an $\overline{AE}$ flag synchronizing clock begins the first synchronization cycle if it occurs at time $t{sk2}$ , or greater, after the write that fills the FIFO to (X + 1) words.
-Otherwise, the subsequent synchronizing clock cycle can be the first synchronization cycle (see Figures 11 and 12).
+Two low-to-high transitions of the almost-empty flag synchronizing clock are required after a FIFO write for its almost-empty flag to reflect the new level of fill; therefore, the almost-empty flag of a FIFO containing (X+1) or more words remains low if two cycles of its synchronizing clock have not elapsed since the write that filled the memory to the (X+1) level.
+An almost-empty flag is set high by the second low-to-high transition of its synchronizing clock after the FIFO write that fills memory to the (X+1) level.
+A low-to-high transition of an almost-empty flag synchronizing clock begins the first synchronization cycle if it occurs at time $t{Sk2}$ , or greater, after the write that fills the FIFO to (X+1) words.
+Otherwise, the subsequent synchronizing clock cycle can be the first synchronization cycle (see Figures 13 and 14).